Inklingo

 consulta

-Use 'consulta' when you mean the act of looking up information, like a database query or consulting a document.
+Use 'consulta' when referring to the act of looking up information, especially in a database or in a professional setting like a doctor's visit.

 A storybook illustration showing a simplified figure holding a large magnifying glass and closely examining details on an open, oversized book, symbolizing a search for information.